orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - improvement 2: U/I-Values could be partial linear dependent and therefore compressible (data-compression-algorithm, vectorization, delta-conversion)
 - improvement 3: beaglebone AI has GBE instead of 100 mbit, that makes data-handling a lot smoother
 - assessment:
     - no hardware-changes needed, lib-changes seem manageable
+    - traces seem to be compressible by factor 10 to 100 (input Kai), which is fine for playback

 Accuracy of time-base
 ---------------------